 Polsinelli, first and foremost, works with employers to comply with constantly changing federal, state, and local employment laws in an effort to avoid class, collective, and multi-plaintiff litigation, which is typically disruptive, time consuming, and expensive.

-Historically, class, collective, and multi-plaintiff employment actions, especially wage and hour actions, have proven to be less lucrative for employees than others involved in the case.
+Historically, class, collective, and multi-plaintiff employment actions, especially wage and hour actions, have proven to be less lucrative for plaintiff-employees than attorneys involved in the case.
 This imbalance appears to have resulted in the filing of numerous class, collective, and multi-plaintiff actions across the nation, frequently based on new and as-yet untested allegations and often without regard to an employer’s compliance efforts or any actual harm experienced.
 We are accordingly well-prepared to strategically defend our employer clients in all such local, regional, and nationwide actions.

 Regardless of whether a case is highly complex or more routine, we work with our clients to systematically and creatively plan our individualized approach to each matter.
 Such case-specific strategies are guided by our in-depth knowledge of legal developments, each jurisdiction’s or forum’s unique demands, techniques the most prominent employee-class lawyers use and the activities of, and positions taken by, officials at various state and federal agencies.
 Most importantly, our strategy is driven by our clients’ business goals and objectives.